MetPX/sarracenia/doc/Prog.rst

   messages only contain the actual fields, no settings or other things... plain data.

+* what used to be called plugins, are now only a type of plugins, called flow_callbacks.
-* callbacks move messages between worklists.
+  They now move messages between worklists.
 A worklist is just a list of messages.
 There are four:

   * worklist.incoming -- messages yet to be processed.
   * worklist.rejected -- message which are not to be further processed.